benmcderm/buildstarter/README.md

 ### Current User Menus

-When a user is logged in, they can hover over their username in the `navBar` in order to see their investments.
+When a user is logged in, they can hover over their username in the `navBar` in order to see a drop down with options for 'Profile' and 'Logout'.

+The users's Profile will display any recent investments they've made and which project it relates to.

 ## Future Direction for the Project